ioanmeri/js-concepts/06-ES6 modules.md

 console.log(user)
 ```

-This is not enought, will through a SyntaxError.
+This is not enough, will through a SyntaxError.
 We need to tell index.html that we are using modules

 project/**index.html**: